An overview of Project Spectrum for CMMC compliance

 Totem’s mission is to help small and micro DoD contractors remain part of the DIB.
 Given that we are a micro DoD contractor pursuing a CMMC certification ourselves, we share in many of the frustrations that come with this journey.
 We understand CMMC’s complexity, its verbosity, and its potential to push small and micro businesses out of the Defense Industrial Base.
 We appreciate that Project Spectrum has recognized this potential as well, and that it is taking action.

 Totem Technologies aims to support the efforts of Project Spectrum by providing additional CMMC resources and training for the Defense Industrial Base.
 We achieve this goal by delivering hands-on workshops and training, security control assessments, technologies, and free tools and templates.
 Please see below for a description of each.
+You can also explore our Roadmap to CMMC Compliance for an interactive overview of the steps required to achieve CMMC and further explanations of our offerings.

 Workshops and training